trucle9100/Security-Portfolio/Enterprise Security Foundation & Compliance/README.md

 ## 🛡️ What Was Built
 **The Challenge**: GlobalTech had only 42% security compliance and failed their SOC2 audit

-**My Solution**: Built enterprise security foundation achieving 89% compliance in 4 hours
+**Solution**: Built enterprise security foundation achieving 89% compliance in 4 hours

 **Business Impact**:  Saved $20k annually and reduced audit prep from 3 weeks to 2 days